vezel-dev/zig-sdk/README.md

   [Clang](https://clang.llvm.org).
 So, whichever language you prefer, `Zig.Sdk` has you covered.
-* **Cross-compilation:** Thanks to the Zig compiler's excellent cross-targeting support, you can build native code for a variety of target platforms no matter what platform you are on.
-Gone are the days of having to do overly complicated cross toolchain setup, or resorting to building on multiple platforms for releases.
-Cross-compilation is a first-class citizen in `Zig.Sdk`.
+* **Cross-compilation:** Thanks to the Zig compiler's excellent cross-targeting support, cross-compilation is a first-class citizen in `Zig.Sdk`.
+Gone are the days of having to do overly complicated cross toolchain setup, or resorting to building on multiple platforms for releases - just type `dotnet build` to compile for all targets supported by your project.
 * **Binary emulator support:** When cross-compiling, `Zig.Sdk` will look at the host and target platforms and try to pick an appropriate emulator.
 In the majority of cases, this allows you to run and unit test the foreign binary.